Welcome to The Adams Chair of Excellence in Health Care Services

 The Adams Chair of Excellence in Health Care Services was established by the late Dr. Carl Adams and Mrs. Jennie Mae Adams.
 Dr. and Mrs. Adams understood that the delivery of health care and human services poses complex challenges.
 Throughout their extensive careers providing health care to Middle Tennessee residents, they knew that these challenges might begin with the individual but could impact public policy as well as the social structure of the entire community.
 Dr. Adams' concern for the quality and quantity of health care professionals to address these issues led him to establish the Adams Chair of Excellence in Health Care Services at Middle Tennessee State University.

-Holder of the Adams Chair of Excellence, Martha Jo Edwards, Ed.D. was selected as the first Adams Chair of Excellence in 1992, and she continues to serve in this capacity.
+Holder of the Adams Chair of Excellence, Martha Jo Edwards, Ed.D. was selected as the first full-time Adams Chair of Excellence in 1992, and she continues to serve in this capacity.

-Departments and programs affiliated with the Center consist of those that prepare graduates in health and/or human services.
+Departments and programs affiliated with the chair consist of those that prepare graduates in health and/or human services.
 This coalition of academic units varies in focus but shares the common goal of preparing the health and human services workforce in Tennessee.